paulscherrerinstitute/bsread_python/ReadmeCLI.md

   -h, --help            show this help message and exit -s SOURCE, --source SOURCE
                         Source address - format "tcp://<address>:<port>"
-  -m, --monitor         Monitor mode / clear the screen on every message
+  -c, --clear           Monitor mode / clear the screen on every message -m {pull,sub}, --mode {pull,sub}
+                        Communication mode - either pull or sub (default depends on the use of -s option) -q QUEUE, --queue QUEUE
+                        Queue size of incoming queue (default = 100)
 ```

 _Note:_ If `-s` is specified, the list of channels is ignored.